badlydrawnrob/anki-child-theme/source/themes/cards/missing/missing.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
+## ★ Title

-## ★ What kind of function do we call this?
+What kind of function do we call this?
 What will it output?

 <!-- -------------------------------------------------------------------------